marcpage/pylavi/docs/file.md

 ### Resource Data

-The Resource Data is found at the offset indicated by `Data Offset` in the `File Header`.
+The Resource Data section is found at the offset indicated by `Data Offset` in the `File Header`.
 This offset is always right after the header (at offset 32).
 The size of the Resource Data section is indicated by `Data Size` in the `File Header`.
 There may be gaps between actual resource data.